Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 Let's get everything ready to install.

-### 1.a: Install a TextEditor Homebrew and Python
+### 1.a: Installing a TextEditor

-If you do not have a text editor, download a basic text editor from the Apple App Store (TextWrangler, XCode, or equivalent) or download an outside editor such as [Atom](https://atom.io/).
-Following that, go to [Homebrew](http://brew.sh/) and download Homebrew by running the command line on their website through Terminal (mac's version of cmd).
+If you do not have a text editor, download a basic text editor from the Apple App Store (TextWrangler, or equivalent) or download an outside editor such as [Atom](https://atom.io/).

+### 1.b: Installing Homebrew

+Following that, you will install [Homebrew](http://brew.sh/) To install Homebrew open up Terminal.app found on your computer and copy+paste the following command then press `RETURN`:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Run `brew update` to fetch the latest package data.

+###1.c: Installing xcode-select

+In order for the bot to function properly you need to install xcode command line tools to your mac.
+You will do this in Terminal.app by running the following command line:

+    xcode-select --install

+A dialog box will open asking if you want to install `xcode-select`.
+Select install and finish the installation.

+###1.d: Installing Python

 Next, you need to install Python3.5 or later.
 You can either navigate to Python's [Download](https://www.python.org/downloads) page and `Download Python 3.5.1` or [ClickHere](https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg) to start the download automatically.